mtashackori/posixtestsuite/README.md

 # How to Use This Repo

-In terms of benchmark modifications, one can acquire by cloning this repo. <br />
+In terms of benchmark modifications, one can acquire by cloning this repo or find patch in `patch/TESTSUITE`. <br />
-For kernel changes, one can find all patches in the `patch/` folder. <br />
+For NetBSD related changes, one can find all patches in the `patch/` folder. <br />
 This folder is organized by features.
 Each subfolder may have `OLD/` folder, <br />
 which usually implements the feature in a different way, but not used finally. <br />
 So, at first, apply patches in `patch/` folder to your kernel source tree, then <br />